Free Sean Spicer! | RealClearPolitics

 Free Sean Spicer!

 There’s a hostage feeling to White House press briefings these days.
-Press Secretary Sean Spicer wore a this-could-be-my-last-briefing look Wednesday, knowing as he spoke that not only would President Trump be scrutinizing his performance from a room nearby but that a cruel world of tweeters would be as well.
+Kellyanne Conway’s assurances to the contrary aside, Press Secretary Sean Spicer wore a this-could-be-my-last-briefing look Wednesday, knowing as he spoke that not only would President Trump be scrutinizing his performance from a room nearby but that a cruel world of tweeters would be as well.

 In less than three weeks on the job, Spicer now has the word “embattled” attached to his name, and many observers are betting Trump will ice him.
 The official line is that Spicer’s double duty as communications director and press secretary is coming to an end.
 A communications director will be hired for longer-term message management while Spicer keeps putting out fires each day.
+Conway told “Fox & Friends” Thursday morning that the spokesman has the president’s “full faith and confidence,” but the damage has been done.
 The accumulated soot clinging to Spicer -- from defending or deflecting falsehoods about voter fraud or the Chicago murder rate or inaugural crowd size, a botched rollout of an immigration order that caught Congress and the agencies of jurisdiction by surprise, an attack on a federal judge -- is just another day at the office.
 But it reportedly has scared off at least two candidates for the communications director job.

 To be sure, turnover is tradition in the White House; people come and go in what can be an undignified process.
 The press secretary job is one the most consequential, thankless and grueling positions of all.
 But a takedown of Spicer just several weeks in would be one for the ages.
-From Trump’s first brutal order their first full day in the White House -- making Spicer lie to the press about the inaugural crowd size -- to his complaints about the spokesman’s clothing and his ire over the “Saturday Night Live” skit in which Spicer was played by a woman -- which Trump reportedly thought made Spicer look “weak” -- it’s hard to imagine the situation becoming more humiliating.
+From Trump’s first brutal order their first full day in the White House -- making Spicer lie to the press about the inaugural crowd size -- to his alleged complaints about the spokesman’s clothing and his reported ire over the “Saturday Night Live” skit in which Spicer was played by a woman (Trump “doesn’t like his people to look weak,” an insider told Politico), it’s hard to imagine the situation becoming more humiliating.
 Though it might.

 The truth is, after Spicer attempted a reset with the press in the first full week of the administration, he performed well, articulating policy with ease, answering numerous questions -- often several per reporter -- all in good cheer and on message.
 He has more relationships with reporters than most of the other job candidates and is a helpful bridge to the press.
 More importantly, when not being abused, he can hold his own on the most critical topics; Spicer not only holds a master’s degree in national security and strategic studies, he once served as assistant U.S. trade representative for media and public affairs during the Bush administration.